Victor Cousin: The self

 The truth is that Cousin's doctrine of the spontaneous apperception of impersonal truth amounts to little more than a presentment in philosophical language of the ordinary convictions and beliefs of mankind.
-This is important as a preliminary stage, but philosophy properly begins when it attempts to coordinate or systematize those convictions in harmony, to conciliate apparent contradiction and opposition, as between the correlative notions of finite and infinite, the apparently conflicting notions of personality and infinitude, self and not-self; in a word, to reconcile the various sides of consciousness with each other.
+This is important as a preliminary stage, but philosophy properly begins when it attempts to coordinate or systematize those convictions in harmony, to conciliate apparent contradiction and opposition, as between the correlative notions of the finite and the infinite, the apparently conflicting notions of personality and infinitude, self and not-self; in a word, to reconcile the various sides of consciousness with each other.
 And whether the laws of our reason are the laws of all intelligence and being—whether and how we are to relate our fundamental, intellectual and moral conceptions to what is beyond our experience, or to an infinite being—are problems which Cousin cannot be regarded as having solved.
-These are in truth the outstanding problems of modern philosophy.
+These are, in truth, the outstanding problems of modern philosophy.

-Cousin's doctrine of spontaneity in volition can hardly be said to be more successful than his impersonality of the reason through volition spontaneous apperception.
+Cousin's doctrine of spontaneity in volition can hardly be said to be more successful than his impersonality of the reason through volitional spontaneous apperception.
 Sudden, unpremeditated volition may be the earliest and the most artistic, but it is not the best.
 Volition is essentially a free choice between alternatives, and that is best which is most deliberate, because it is most rational.
 The sudden and unpremeditated wish represented by the former is wholly inferior in character to the free choice of the latter, guided and illumined by intelligence.
-In this we can deliberately resolve upon what is in our power; in that we are subject to the vain impulse of wishing the impossible.
+In this, we can deliberately resolve upon what is in our power; in that we are subject to the vain impulse of wishing the impossible.
 Spontaneity is pleasing, sometimes beautiful, but it is not in this instance the highest quality of the thing to be obtained.
 That is to be found in a guiding and illumining reflective activity.